Skip to content

 • Blending tools (stumps or tortillons)

-For adding texture, consider these:
+For adding texture, you can use:

-• Sand or salt for sprinkling
+• Sand or salt to sprinkle

 • Sponges or textured brushes

-• Palette knives for thick media
+• Palette knives for thick paint

 • Textured gels or pastes